janbartik/janbartik/README.md

 - 👀 I’m interested in web development (php, javascript) :)
 - 🌱 I’m currently learning symfony/react

-Nothing to see here now... :/
+Nothing to see here yet... :/

 <!---
 janbartik/janbartik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.